toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Adds an underline to account names in the sidebar that have transactions to be imported.
 Hovering over the account name will display the number of transactions waiting to be imported.

+## Emphasize Negative Loans

+Emphasize loans with negative balances similar to how other negative accounts are emphasized.

 ## Emphasize Negative Numbers

 Make all round borders on all negative numbers square making them a bit more of an eyesore so you want to get rid of them!